-- o.
-A Candidate whose appeal is declined by the Manager may apply for a review of the appeal decision in writing to the Chief Executive within 15 business days of the decision. - p.
+- A Candidate whose appeal is declined by the Manager may apply for a review of the appeal decision in writing to the Chief Executive within 15 business days of the decision. - p.
 The Chief Executive's decision concludes the NZQA process and takes effect the day after the day it is made.

-7.1.6 Emergency Grade Process
+7.1.6 Unexpected Event Grade Process

 a.
-NZQA reserves the right to apply the emergency grade process where a group of Candidates is significantly disadvantaged by extraordinary circumstances beyond their control.
+NZQA reserves the right to apply the unexpected event grade process where a group of Candidates is significantly disadvantaged by extraordinary circumstances beyond their control.

 7.1.7 Return of Achievement Standard External Assessment Material a.
-NZQA will return examination responses related to external assessment of Achievement Standards in February 2020 by mail to the New Zealand postal address provided to NZQA or (if the technology has been put in place) will provide electronic access to some or all external assessment materials through the Learner Login (except for portfolio material which will be physically returned).
-As Schools are
+NZQA will return examination responses related to external assessment of Achievement Standards in February 2022 by mail to the New Zealand postal address provided to NZQA or (if the technology has been put in place) will provide electronic

-- expected to keep copies of CDs, or DVDs (for example for subjects such as Dance and Drama) NZQA will not return these. - b.
-Candidates whose entry details show an overseas address and who wish to have their external assessment material sent to that or a different overseas address, must apply on the NZQA form before 1 March 2020, and pay the appropriate fee in the Fee Schedule. - c.
+- access to some or all external assessment materials through the Learner Login (except for portfolio material which will be physically returned). - b.
+Candidates whose entry details show an overseas address and who wish to have their external assessment material sent to that or a different overseas address, must apply on the NZQA form before 1 March 2022, and pay the appropriate fee in the Fee Schedule. - c.
 Where NZQA is returning physical copies of any external assessment materials to Candidates, NZQA will exercise appropriate care in processing external assessment materials and returning them to Candidates.
-NZQA is, however, unable to accept any liability for any damage to the materials or non-delivery of them to a Candidate, - d.
+NZQA is, however, unable to accept any liability for any damage to the materials or non-delivery of them to a Candidate. - d.
 NZQA is unable to accept liability for any damage to the materials or non-delivery of them where they are sent to NZQA for a review or reconsideration. - e.
-All unclaimed external assessment materials will be disposed of on or after 30 June 2020. - f.
-All electronic copies of external assessment materials will be deleted on or after 30 June 2020 following the assessment, and any electronic access that Candidates may have through the Learner Login will not be available after 30 June 2020. - g.
+All unclaimed external assessment materials will be disposed of on or after 30 June 2022 - f.
+All electronic copies of external assessment materials will be deleted on or after 30 June 2022 following the assessment, and any electronic access that Candidates may have through the Learner Login will not be available after 30 June 2022. - g.
 NZQA may alter these dates in extenuating circumstances.